MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 2. Go to **Reports** and select **User reports**.
 3. Under **OneDrive usage**, select **Unlicensed users**.
 4. You can download the report as a CSV file.
-5. Starting March 2025, an interactive UI will be available.
+5. Starting January 2025, an interactive UI will be available.
 You can select a username to view the details.

 The report shows the username, email address, account type, and last activity date of each unlicensed OneDrive account.